mardiros/jeepito/docs/source/user/glossary.rst

    Unit Of Work
       The unit of work is an object which is responsible to represent a transaction at the business layer.
-The messagebus
+The jeepito
       https://en.wikipedia.org/wiki/Unit_of_work

    Repository